-- In the properties of RDP connection properties on Local Resources tab – Printers redirections should be enabled
+- In the RDP connection properties the option Printers redirections should be enabled on Local Resources tab.

 Easy Printer Driver is installed on the server when you deploy Remote Desktop Services role, and in the printer list appears a new printer named Microsoft XPS Document Writer.
 This print driver supports a variety of printer models.

 You can enable the Easy Print on the side of RDS server running Windows Server 2016 / 2012 R2 only via Group Policy.

 - Open the local (gpedit.msc) or domain (GPMC.msc) Group Policy Editor console;